rackerlabs/technical-blog/_posts/2019-01-18-database-performance-tuning.md

 identified and addressed, it might lead to bigger problems in future.
 The DBA can miss the bigger picture here.
 To help DBAs get a bigger and a complete picture about database issues, Oracle has provided another tool for DBAs, ADDM.
-An ADDM tuning session follows a similar procedure as the manual tuning session does.
+An ADDM tuning session follows a procedure similar to the manual tuning session.
 The following image shows a comparison:

 ![]({% asset_path 2019-01-18-database-performance-tuning/Picture2.png %})